no-contact rule male psychology

+If these questions have been on your mind since you hit the block button, we’re here to help you.
 With the help of psychotherapist Dr. Aman Bhonsle (Ph.D., MBA, PGDTA), who specializes in relationship counseling and Rational Emotive Behavior Therapy, we take a deep dive into how men respond to no contact and all you need to know about it.

 The Male Mind During No Contact

-Speaking on the subject, Dr. Bhonsle says, “While experiencing the no-contact rule, the man might go through anger, humiliation, and fear, sometimes all at once.
+But since that would literally defeat the purpose of the no-contact rule, we’re here to help you out.
+Speaking on the subject, Dr. Bhonsle says, “When the no-contact rule after the breakup is in force, a man might go through anger, humiliation, and fear, sometimes all at once.
 Depending on the time of day, the man could feel any of these individual emotions or all of them together.”

 No-Contact Rule Male Psychology – 7 Things To Know

-1) The humiliation of being cut out
+1. The humiliation of being cut out

-Dr. Bhonsle sheds light on the topic, “What essentially happens is a state of humiliation ensues.
+Dr. Bhonsle says, “One of the first stages of no contact for a man is a state of humiliation.
 He feels like he’s been cast aside, like a bad habit, as if there’s something about him that’s repugnant and repulsive to her.
 Regardless of what he may or may not have done, no one likes to be treated poorly.
-Hence, the humiliation of being cut off can hit hard,” he says.
+Hence, the humiliation of being cut off can hit hard.”

-2) The bargaining stage
+2. The bargaining stage

+If you want to see if the no-contact rule is working, the extent of his bargaining stage will be a good indicator.
 Dr. Bhonsle says, “Immediately after humiliation, some bargaining may ensue in an attempt to crawl back into her life.
-He may even try to beg his way back into her life by upselling to her and saying things like ‘I’ll be a changed man’, or ‘I’ll do better’ or ‘I will change for you’.
+He may even try to beg his way back into her life by upselling to her and saying things like “I’ll be a changed man”, “I’ll do better” or “I will change for you”.
 This, in turn, leads to more humiliation, since ‘change’ isn’t that easy to come by.”

 Related Reading: How to Move On Without Closure?
 8 Ways To Help You Heal

-4) A feeling that he has to “prove” his love
+4. A feeling that he has to “prove” his love

+As a result, when you don’t contact him, he looks for ways to woo you again after a breakup.
 Dr. Bhonsle says, “A lot of movies show men putting themselves through turmoil because of a woman.
 So, a lot of men may start believing that going through turmoil is a part of the process of being a man as if it’s a way to prove how authentic their love is.”

 Explaining how this flawed philosophy almost never works, he adds, “It’s actually quite pathetic to grovel and not move on because you believe that’s what you need to go through.
 Just because it’s in the movies doesn’t legitimize it, it just popularizes a damaging notion.
 Your chances of recovery are hurt by that kind of destructive and self-pity-filled behavior.”

-5) The fear of loneliness and losing love
+5. The fear of loneliness and losing love

-6) Experiencing depression
+6. Experiencing depression

-Arguing that the use of the no-contact rule can be disrespectful and hurtful.
-“The ideal way to do it is to not ghost the person and disappear in the wind.
-You could say ‘I’m no longer interested in continuing our association and I want to move on’.
+Arguing that the use of the no-contact rule can be disrespectful/hurtful, Dr. Bhonsle says, “You can distance yourself from someone without being disrespectful.
+The ideal way to do it is to not ghost the person and disappear in the wind.
+You could say, “I’m no longer interested in continuing our association and I want to move on.”
 The more direct you are, the easier it is for the man to also lick his wounds and move on.
-However long that takes,” he adds.
+However long that takes.”